KassenkazyAlima/ADS_Assignment3_/README.md

-This project contains the following five classes:
+This project contains the following classes:
 <h3 align ="left"> 🚀 MyHashTable: </h3>

 This class is the generic class that uses chaining to resolve collisions.
 What is more, it also represents the hash table data structure.
 We have a **HashNode** class to store key-value pairs and a reference to the next node for collisions.